How to keep your young bunny (kit) healthy and happy.

 3. Feed your new bunny only rabbit pellets and free choice Timothy hay and always have fresh water available.
 Clean the water bottle at least every couple of days.

-4. At 5-6 months old you can now add fresh Kale to its diet but only in very small amounts, too much and it will give the bunny diarrhea.
-Carrots are a good treat but in small quantities.
+4. At 4 months old you can now add fresh Kale to its diet but only in very small amounts, too much and it will give the bunny diarrhea.
+Carrots are a good treat but in very small quantities.
 Spinach is another green but only 1-2 leaves once a week.
 Do not feed lettuce.
+Green beans, romaine, pea pods, broccoli and other green veggies.

 5. If your bunny gets diarrhea give it a couple drops of Imodium several times a day.
 Diarrhea can kill a bunny in a surprisingly short time.
 Don’t mistake rabbit grape clusters for diarrhea, diarrhea will be runny and make a mess on their bunny bottoms.